 2008: John Gainor becomes CEO of International Dairy Queen, Inc. in July.

-2010: Dairy Queen® communicates its intent to dissolve Dairy Queen Corporate Stores and put the locations put up for sale.
+2010: Dairy Queen® communicates its intent to dissolve Dairy Queen Corporate Stores and put up our former locations for sale to a strategic partner in Minnesota.
 Druther's is not approached regarding the purchase of our former locations.

 2011: Former Burger Queen and Druther's executive Mike Kull retires as President of Dairy Queen Corporate Stores, as all company locations are sold off.
 Druther's is not approached by Dairy Queen® regarding our former locations.
 Several joint venture partners, former Burger Queen, Druther's and DQCS alumni, rejoin Robert Gatewood and Druther's as partners and take control of their locations in Indiana, Kentucky and West Virginia.